 This list of international awards is a good starting point for understanding the different kinds of awards and quality marks that are out there.

-Here are some of the main categories:
+Here are some of the main awards categories you can enter:

 Social Impact Awards

 Winning a social impact award could be the perfect way to showcase your corporate social responsibility credentials.
 For example, your new recycling initiative, your well-being strategy, or charity partnerships.